wp-plugins/commenter-data/readme.txt

 Contributors: ankitgadertcampcom, 5um17
 Tags: comments, csv, commenter, commentmeta, export Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 3.8.1
-Stable tag: 1.1
+Stable tag: 2.0
 License: GPLv2 or later (of-course)
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Exports commenter data in csv format for individual post.
+Exports commenter's data in csv format for individual post.

 == Description ==
 This plugin exports data of commenter, which may include comment post id, comment date, name, email, website etc. The data will be exported in the form of csv file.